 In the same way we dealt with several of the issues we thought of at the beginning.

 The findings - things that the teenagers have said that we found very interesting:

-People on the networks are like people you've known for a couple of weeks - not that you're telling them lies, but there's no level of intimacy to tell second thoughts.
+People on the networks are like people you've known for a couple of weeks - not that you're telling them lies, but there's no level of intimacy to tell depending on what things.